 Tips for monitoring and tendering the mooring lines

-- Ask for a print out of the tide table from the officers.
-This gives you an overview on the movement of the waters in the dock and the height of tide at specific hours.
+- Ask for a printout of the tide table from the officers.
+This gives you an overview of the movement of the waters in the dock and the height of the tide at specific hours.